lovelyyun024/lovelyyun024/README.md

 <h1 align="center">Hey there 👋!
 I'm Esther Zhang!</h1>
 <p align="left">Hello!
 I'm Esther Zhang, a software engineer with a diverse background.
 I transitioned from tech consulting to software engineering, driven by a passion for building software.
 A coding bootcamp equipped me with skills in full-stack development, including JavaScript, Python, React, Redux, Express, databases, and RESTful APIs.
-I bring a unique blend of technical consulting expertise and a continuous learning mindset.</p>
+With a distinctive combination of technical consulting and commitment to continuous learning, I bring a unique perspective to the realm of software engineering.</p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">